-Foreign oil companies, as a stipulation of their contracts with the Bolivian government, built and equipped dozens of public schools and health centers in far reaching rural areas that previously had little or no education or health care infrastructure.
+Foreign companies, as a stipulation of their contracts with the Bolivian government, built and equipped dozens of public schools and health centers in far reaching rural areas that previously had little or no education or health care infrastructure.
 Non-profit organizations donated dozens more.
-The region experienced a construction boom which lasted for several years, and in Santa Cruz continues at record rates even today, as immigrants from other areas of Bolivia flood into Santa Cruz at the rate of about 7000 new inhabitants per month.
+The region experienced a construction boom which lasted for several years, and in Santa Cruz continues at record rates even today, as immigrants from other areas of Bolivia flood into Santa Cruz.

 The department of Santa Cruz, and its capital city, Santa Cruz de la Sierra, have become the fastest growing department, and the largest city in Bolivia, within the past 10 years and the economic engine of the country, with this department alone generating nearly 40% of the gross national product.
 Meanwhile tiny Tarija is now Bolivia's fourth fastest growing department.
-Since the last national census, taken in 2001, the city of Santa Cruz has grown by over 600,000 people with more arriving each day, and this where the role of private institutes becomes important.
+This where the role of private institutes becomes important.

 Most of the population growth Eastern Bolivia has experienced (the same is happening in Tarija) is due to the immigration of hundreds of thousands of Bolivian citizens who are leaving La Paz, Oruro, Potosí, Cochabamba and other areas to seek greener pastures in Bolivia's newly wealthy East.
 However, most are not middle class or wealthy families and cannot afford to send their children to the posh new private universities and schools that have sprung up.
-Meanwhile, national government investment in the nation's public education system continues to lag and has failed to improve education levels or quality, despite the new socialist government's ambitious goals.
+Meanwhile, national government investment in the nation's public education system has grown and dozens of new public schools have been built throughout Bolivia, focusing especially on small, remote towns.

-The role of private institutes is important in a country like Bolivia where the public school and university system continually fails to provide truly worthwhile education and drop-out rates are high.
-In Bolivia, where people are accustomed to saying "de la necesidad nace la creatividad" (creativity is born from need) private institutes, and their owners, have risen to the occasion.
+The role of private institutes is important in a country like Bolivia where the public school and university system continually fails to provide good quality education and drop-out rates are high.
+In Bolivia, where people often say "de la necesidad nace la creatividad" (creativity is born from need) private institutes, and their owners, have risen to the occasion.